-Once you reach age 72, you need to start taking required minimum distributions (RMDs) from your traditional IRA.
+Once you reach age 72, you need to start taking required minimum distributions (RMDs) from your traditional IRA (Read more about changes to RMDs due to the 2019 SECURE Act here).
 Not everyone wants to liquidate stock shares and take cash, though.
 The good news is that you don’t have to.

 “You can do in-kind distributions from your IRA if you want to,” said Dara Luber, senior manager of retirement product at TD Ameritrade.
 “For some retirees, this can be a way to pursue their goals without selling investments they’d rather keep.”